lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In other cases, the checksum SHOULD be explicitly sent.
 The TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

+# IANA Considerations

+This document has no request to IANA.

 # Security considerations